steff880/MS4-theDOM/README.md

 #### Toasts

-Toasts are used to provide the user with a information when they perform a certain action on the website.
+Toasts are used to provide the user with information when they perform a certain action on the website.
-Like adding courses to the bag, or writing a reviews, etc.
+Like adding courses to the bag, or writing a review, etc.

 ![Bag](/docs/images/toasts.png)

 #### Shopping bag

-In the Shopping bag user can see their order total, if there is a discount applied, or how much more they need to spend in order to get a discount.
+In the Shopping bag, user can see their order total, if there is a discount applied, or how much more they need to spend to get a discount.

 ![Review](/docs/images/shopping-bag.png)

 #### Checkout

-When the user goes to the Checkout page, there is an information about their order, how much they will be charged and a payment form in order to complete their order.
+When the user goes to the Checkout page, there is information about their order, how much they will be charged, and a payment form to complete their order.

 ![Checkout](/docs/images/checkout-page.png)